 1. Dark Leafy Greens

 Dark leafy greens like kale, spinach, radish greens, Swiss chard, lettuce, broccoli, collard greens, mustard greens, and arugula are loaded with dietary fiber, vitamins C, A, E, and K, magnesium, calcium, potassium, and other phytonutrients.
-These will not only help you replenish the glycogen stores but also protect you from a host of diseases, aid weight loss, and boost your immunity (1).
+These will not only help you replenish the glycogen stores but also protect you from a host of diseases, aid weight loss, and help boost your immunity (1).

 3. Fruits And Veggies